HappyGoFishing/abyss/readme.md

 # The Abyss service manager.
 Abyss is a service management daemon for Linux and other Unix systems written in the C programming language.
+This project exists because I wanted to improve at C and learn UNIX systems programming.
 ## dependencies
 [tomlc99](https://github.com/cktan/tomlc99) is [vendored](src/shared/tomlc99) and statically linked.